 - 0800 65 99 88

-« Back to Subjects
+« Back to Learning Programmes

 Geography explores the relationships and connections between people and their natural and cultural environments.
 Geography investigates the ways in which features are arranged on the Earth’s surface and describes and explains the patterns and processes that create them. Ākonga learn to think spatially and use maps, visual images and new technologies to obtain, present and analyse information.
 Geography can be studied at tertiary level as a science or humanities subject.
 It leads to a wide variety of careers in environmantal and urban planning and the public sector.